Anxious Personalities: Which Type Are You?

 Although everyone feels anxious to some extent, there are some personalities which seem more prone to feeling stress and anxiety.
 I am going to list some of the traits and mindsets of some of the different types of anxious personalities, but remember that these are but caricatures.
 Nobody is a cartoon character with unchanging static personal qualities and traits.
 The three "personality types" I’ve listed, their associated qualities, and the related goals are simply my personal interpretation.
 You may find that you have something in common with all the types or find bits and pieces of your personality scattered among these examples.
 The goal is to recognize what parts of your personality contribute to maintaining a higher than normal level of stress in your life.

 Anxious Personality #1: The Drama King or Queen

 Does it seem as though drama and stress follow you wherever you go?
 Do you find that you respond to situations with extreme emotion and that you tend to be on an emotional rollercoaster?
 Do your friends and family see you as seeking the center of attention?
 Do you feel bored or empty when there is nothing going on to stir up excitement even if it does create stress?

-Drama kings and queens are possibly addicted to the adrenaline rush of drama but this addiction can have some very harmful side effects including great stress and anxiety.
+Drama kings and queens are possibly addicted to the adrenaline rush of drama.
+This addiction can have some very harmful side effects including great stress and anxiety.
 The attraction to feeling hyped up on emotions can lead some drama addicts to unconsciously create conflict and problems in their life which previously did not exist.

 The drama king or queen can sometimes be colorful, vibrant, and the life of the party.
 But to friends, co-workers, and family, spending time with this type of personality can be emotionally exhausting.